Beijing to Shanghai by high-speed train

 Guide to boarding your train at Beijing South Map of Beijing showing stations

-There's a brief X-ray baggage check as you enter the station, so arrive at least 30 minutes before your train leaves...
-If you arrive by taxi, it will drop you at the taxi rank alongside the vast main departures hall (pictured above right).
+X-ray baggage check: There's a brief X-ray baggage check as you enter the station, so arrive at least 30 minutes before your train.
+If you arrive by taxi, it will drop you at the taxi rank alongside the vast main departures hall.
 You walk into the departures hall and immediately queue for a brief luggage X-ray check, followed by a 'wanding' by security staff.
 If you arrive by metro, you emerge from the metro platforms into the downstairs arrivals level, and must take escalators or lifts up to the main departures hall, passing through a luggage X-ray check and security staff 'wand' search to enter the hall.
 If you walk in through the ground-level main entrance you immediately pass through a luggage X-ray check, then go up a long tall escalator into the main departures hall where (you've guessed it) there's yet another luggage X-ray check and security staff 'wand' search to enter the hall.
 Although these simple security checks are nothing like what you have to go through at an airport, you should arrive at least 30 minutes before your train leaves, assuming you have already collected your tickets.

-Finding your train is easy...
+Finding your train is easy.
 Large electronic departures boards clearly show the train number, destination, departure time and ticket gate number, see the photos below.
 The board alternates between English & Chinese.
 Go to the ticket gate shown, a display at the gate confirms that you're in the right place.
 Boarding usually starts 30 minutes before departure, your ticket & passport are checked at the gate before you go down the escalators to the platform.

 Beijing South Station, exterior Beijing South Station, main departures hall